The Odin Times

 For 5% - 10% of VC’s this seems to work.
 For everyone else, it doesn’t.

-The other factor at play is ego - despite the fact that only 5 - 10% of VCs are really performing, 95% of them think they’ve got an above average shot at being in the top decile.
+The other factor at play is ego - despite the fact that only 5 - 10% of investors are really performing, the majority think they’ve got an above average shot at being in the top decile.

 So how do you build your index?